CSUF-ACM/epp-review/src/_docs/arrays/combine.md

 }
 {% endhighlight %}

-This function will insert the contents of array 2 in the middle of the contents of array 1 and will update the value of the size variable.
+This function will insert the contents of array 2 into the middle of the contents of array 1 and will update the value of the size variable.
 It is safe to assume that array 1's capacity is large enough to hold the contents of array 1 + the contents of array 2.

 Below is an example of how array 1 should look like before and after the function call.
-Note that array 1 is initialized with a capacity of 10, but the size variable is set to 6 because we are only using 6 indicies initially.
-The remaining indicies are put to use when combining the arrays.
+Note that array 1 is initialized with a capacity of 10, but the size variable is set to 6 because we are only using 6 indices initially.
+The remaining indices are put to use when combining the arrays.

 ---